Microsoft makes Azure Machine Learning generally available, updates Azure IoT Edge services

 On the Azure Maps front, Microsoft debuted a new S1 pricing tier.
 It’s available alongside the Standard S0 offering and provides an enhanced service level for “production-scale” deployments of apps using Azure Maps, without a Query Per Second limitation.

-Last but not least, Microsoft launched new Time Series Insights in public preview.
+Last, but not least, Microsoft launched new Time Series Insights in public preview.
 Azure Time Series — a full stack analytics, storage, and visualization service for time series data from IoT deployments — now lets customers more effectively store and analyze modeled and ad-hoc data.
-They can add rich contextualization to telemetry data and store IoT data in layers, and tap machine learning and analytics tools for insights.
+They can add rich contextualization to telemetry data, store IoT data in layers, and tap machine learning and analytics tools for insights.

 Additionally, Microsoft’s introducing a new usage-based pricing model for Time Series Insights.
 It’s available today.